17 Funny German Phrases: Playing the Insulted Sausage, Having Pig and More

-If you’re going to say that all good things must end, you might as well do it with style and in a way that your countrymen are going to understand.
+If you’re going to say that all good things must come to an end, you might as well do it with style and in a way that your countrymen are going to understand.
 And who can argue with the logic?

-9. Sie spielt die beleidigte Leberwurst.
-(She’s playing the insulted sausage.)
+9. Er spielt die beleidigte Leberwurst.
+(He’s playing the insulted sausage.)

-Is there any better way to say that a person is all worked up?
+Yet another meaty expression, this time to describe someone who’s in a huff or sulking.
 Why have a cow when you can act like a wronged piece of pork?
 Maybe she was told she had a bird…

 10. Mein Englisch ist unter aller Sau.
 (My English is under all pig.)

-Pigs, although lucky and conducive to a good party atmosphere, are not that great for language learning.
-To say in German “My English is under all pig” is to suggest that it’s really bad.
-(To say it in English proves its own point.)
+Pigs, although lucky and conducive to a good German party atmosphere, are not that great for language learning.
+To say in German “My English is under all pig” is to suggest that it’s really bad, and to say it in English proves its own point.

 11. Das Leben ist kein Ponyhof.
 (Life is no pony farm.)

 Life isn’t a rose garden.
-Apparently it’s also not a place where you can take your kids for rides.
+Apparently, it’s also not a place you can take your kids for rides.
 As you can tell, Germany is a country of both equestrian enthusiasts and realists.

 Purportedly tracing back to the “Iliad” and “Aeneid,” this term was originally associated with the death of soldiers.
-In English and French one would say “bite the dust,” the phrase perhaps being coined in drier weather.
-Either way, the person it was said about did not have pig.
+In English and French one would say “bite the dust,” a similar phrase perhaps coined in drier weather.

 13. Schlafen wie ein Murmeltier.
 (To sleep like a woodchuck.)

 It appears that chucking wood (if a woodchuck could chuck wood) is a really tiring activity—hey, they have to snooze all winter.
-As a result, to sleep like a woodchuck is to sleep well.
+As a result, to sleep like a woodchuck is “to sleep like a baby”.

 14. Das kannst du deiner Oma erzählen.
 (You can tell that to your grandmother.)